-Does your vehicle have both a MAP Sensor and a MAF Sensor? or Do you want to remap another analog signal on your car?
+Does your vehicle have both a MAP Sensor and a MAF Sensor?
+Or do you want to remap another analog signal on your car?

-If so, connect the "Analog A/B" wires as shown below in Figure 7.
+If so, connect the "Analog A/B" wires as shown below in Figure 10.
 If not, remove the unused wires for "Analog A/B".

-Figure 7.
-Analog A/B Connection
+Figure 10: Analog A/B connection

-How many Injectors do you want to control with the F/IC?
+How many injectors do you want to control with the F/IC?

-The F/IC has 8 Injector drivers.
-There are two wires per driver.
+The F/IC has 6 Injector drivers with two wires per driver.
 The wires for the unused drivers can be eliminated.

-Do you want to control the primary Injectors on the engine, or control additional secondary Injectors?
+Do you want to control the primary injectors on the engine, or control additional secondary injectors?

-Connect the injectors as shown below in Figure 8.
+Connect the injectors as shown below in Figure 11 or 12.